GeoscienceAustralia/dea-notebooks/Scripts/README.rst

      - **randomforest_classify**: Performs classification of xarray dataset using pre-trained random forest classifier, and export classified output to a geotiff
      - **randomforest_eval**: Takes a set of training labels and training samples, and plots OOB error against a range of classifier parameters to explore how parameters affect classification

+SignificanceTests.py: per-pixel hypothesis testing
+     - **significance_tests**: Given two xarray dataarrays from non-overlapping time-periods, conducts either a t-test or a Levene's test to determine if the mean or variance are equal, respectively

+TasseledCapTools.py: a set of python functions to use with the outputs of tasseled cap transforms
+     - **thresholded_tasseled_cap**: Computes thresholded tasseled cap wetness, greenness and brightness bands from a six band xarray dataset
+     - **pct_exceedance_tasseled_cap**: Counts the number of thresholded tasseled cap scenes per pixel and divides by the number of tasseled cap scenes per pixel